progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- ## Summary ## -->

 Powinieneś już dość dobrze wiedzieć co Git robi w tle, oraz w pewnym stopniu, w jaki sposób jest to zaimplementowane.
-Ten rodział objął kilka niskopoziomowych komend - typu plumbing, komend które są działają na niższym poziomie i są prostsze niż komendy normalnie dostępne dla użytkownika i opisane w pozostałej części książki.
-Zrozumienie w jaki sposób Git działa pwoinno ułatwić
+Ten rozdział objął kilka niskopoziomowych komend - typu plumbing, komend które są działają na niższym poziomie i są prostsze niż komendy normalnie dostępne dla użytkownika i opisane w pozostałej części książki.
+Zrozumienie w jaki sposób Git działa powinno ułatwić Ci pisanie własnych komend i skryptów, ułatwiając tym samym pracę.

 <!-- You should have a pretty good understanding of what Git does in the background and, to some degree, how it’s implemented.
 This chapter has covered a number of plumbing commands — commands that are lower level and simpler than the porcelain commands you’ve learned about in the rest of the book.
 Understanding how Git works at a lower level should make it easier to understand why it’s doing what it’s doing and also to write your own tools and helping scripts to make your specific workflow work for you. -->